0x20F/oni/README.md

 		- `core` - Directory for all _basic_ modules that make everything work
 			- `completion.lua`: This is where all the language servers are setup and configured.
 			- `keys.lua`: All the key mappings
-			- `plugins.lua`: All Packer configuration together with all #2 Plugins that should be installed, this includes themes.
+			- `plugins.lua`: All Packer configuration together with all #Plugins that should be installed, this includes themes.
 			- `tree-sitter.lua`: Tree-Sitter configuration.
 More language servers for nicer syntax highlighting.
 		- `misc` - Small quality of life tweaks, nothing that messes with the editor usage itself.
 			- `dashboard.lua`: Dashboard banner and settings